RudyMartin/dsai-2024/rps_files/readme.md

 # Data Science Experiment Instructions - Draft 20240611-a

-## Instructions to Download Files from GitHub and Upload to Google Drive
+Please follow the steps below to download the necessary files from GitHub and upload them to the specified Google Drive folder.

-Please follow the steps below to download the necessary files from GitHub and upload them to the specified Google Drive folder:
+There are three runs you will  need  to document.

 ### Step 1 Download Files from GitHub